notaryproject/distribution/docs/reference-types.md

 This document represents prototype-2 which:

-- Implements a proposed [oci.artifact.manifest][oci-artifact-manifest], utilizing a `[manifest-refs]` collection
+- Implements a proposed [oci.artifact.manifest][oci-artifact-manifest], utilizing a `[manifests]` collection
-- Implements the [oci.artifact.manifest][oci-artifact-manifest] `/v2/_ext/oci-artifacts/v1/{repository}/manifests/{digest}/referrers` API to identify referenced artifacts.
+- Implements the [oci.artifact.manifest][oci-artifact-manifest] `/v2/_ext/oci-artifacts/v1/{repository}/manifests/{digest}/references` API to identify referenced artifacts.
 Such as what signatures, or SBoMs refer to a specific container image.

 ## Table of Contents